cgradwohl/Sluggit/README.md

 Content will be recommended via user feed, based on likes AND various CS topics: (ML, AI, web development, NLP, iot, programming languages, etc.).
 Users public feed will deliver relevant content based on users behavior, as well as new topics the user hasn't previously seen.
 Includes clustering algorithm to recommend content, in browser code editor for sharing/ running code snippets.

-## Getting Started:
-Clone the repo.

-Make sure you have [npm](https://www.npmjs.com/) and [node](https://nodejs.org/en/) installed.

-Run `npm install` to install dependancies.

-Run `npm start` for a dev server.
-Navigate to `http://localhost:3000/` and `http://localhost:3000/api`.

-The app will automatically reload if you change any of the source files.

 ## Code scaffolding